top of page

 cloth_edited.png

 Porous materials are used in a wide range of electrochemical applications.
-However, the role of electrode microstructure and spatial configuration in the cell still remains poorly understood.
-I study the interplay between diverse microstructures and flow cell designs.
+However, the impact of electrode microstructure on the charge and mass transport in the cell still remains poorly understood.
+I investigate structure-property-performance relationships in diverse porous microstructures and relate them to the flow battery performance.

 bottom of page